ubc-stat-grad/ubc-stat-grad.github.io/hangouts.markdown

 ## Upcoming events:

+- [Nov.
+18, 2021] Come to Browns Crafthouse for dinner!
 - [Oct.
 21, 2021] We're going to Koerner's pub for a drink!
 - [Oct.
 7, 2021] Join us for taco Thursday!
 RSVP in the *#social* channel on Slack